This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Bake dressing at 350 degrees for 30 minutes until golden brown and crunchy on top.
 Feel free to leave out any veggie or meat you don't like, but this version is definitely our family's favorite.

-- 1 lb. mild ground sausage, cooked and crumbled
+- 1 lb. mild ground pork sausage cooked and crumbled

 - 1 Tbsp. butter